Part 1: The Ultimate User’s Guide to Portuguese Cheese

 There are approximately 15 known styles of Portuguese cheese to savor on a Catavino Food Tour of Portugal, most of which have been given the designation of Denominação de Origem Protegida (DOP) or Protected Designation of Origin (PDO).
 In the same vein as the DOC or DO for wine, the DOP guarantees that the cheese is produced within the demarcated region using the traditional methods and ingredients.
 These cheeses are named and labeled with their city or town of origin and the DOP label of approval.
-However, one can find numerous other cheeses produced in the same style that are produced in nearby towns or regions without the DOP designation, and are therefore labeled with either with the larger regional label or simply sheep, goat or cow’s milk cheese of a particular style.
-And like wine, many of these “non-DOP approved” cheese are as good, if not better, than their DOP counterparts, and of course, sold at a much lower price.
+However, one can find numerous other cheeses produced in the same style that are produced in nearby towns or regions without the DOP designation and are therefore labeled with either with the larger regional label or simply sheep, goat or cow’s milk cheese of a particular style.
+And like wine, many of these “non-DOP approved” cheeses are as good, if not better than their DOP counterparts, and of course, sold at a much lower price.

 In this post, I will cover 2 of the 4 categories, “A Lil’ Stinky But Smooth And Creamy” and “Not Too Soft, Not Too Hard And Not Too Stinky”.
 Below I have also included a foreigner’s guide of translated Portuguese cheese terms commonly found on packaging and menus so that visitors will be able to easily select, order or purchase a cheese that’s right for them or their wine without a problem.